Lucic, Coleman score early as Flames beat Islanders 4-1 - WHIZ News

 CALGARY, Alberta (AP) — Milan Lucic and Blake Coleman scored 89 seconds apart early in the first period and the Calgary Flames beat the New York Islanders 4-1 on Friday night.

 Nikita Zadorov and Nazem Kadri also scored to help Calgary win for the third time in four games.
-Jacob Markstrom stopped 24 shots.
+Jacob Markstrom stopped 24 shots as the Flames inched ahead of Edmonton by a point into the West’s first wild-card spot.

+“Points are huge for us especially because of where we are in the standings,” Lucic said.
+“Two months ago we were just hoping to win the game instead of going out there in the third and playing to win.
+That’s what good teams do when they have leads going into the third period.
+They press and play to win and that’s something we need to keep getting better at.”

 Zach Parise scored for the Islanders, who were without star center Mathew Barzal (lower body injury).
 Semyon Varlamov, making his first start since a groin injury at Vegas on Dec.
 17, finished with 17 saves as New York lost for the third time in four games on its western trip.